-- Workforce Connections website is live- see below to visit - Website rolled out to Missoula County Public Schools Career and Technical Education teachers and school counselors in February 2021 - Workforce Connections and incentivized career paths was featured as the topic of the Chamber's annual State of Missoula Address in March 2021.
+Workforce Connections website is LIVE - February 2021, Workforce Connections Website released to Missoula County Public Schools Career and Technical Education teachers and school counselors - March 2021, Workforce Connections and incentivized career paths was featured as the topic of the Chamber's annual State of Missoula Address

 Download the summary of labor trends for Montana and Missoula County where the decline of workforce has been analyzed and is demonstrated in graphs.